-- 261. The requirements of the Regulations concerning training apply to employees and partners whose duties relate to the regulated activities of the prescribed business and any directors or managers (hereafter referred to as relevant employees), and not necessarily to all employees of a prescribed business. - 262.
-When determining whether an employee is a relevant employee, for the purposes of the Handbook a prescribed business may take into account the following:
+251. The requirements of the Regulations concerning training apply to employees whose duties relate to actual prescribed business and any directors or managers

+(hereafter referred to as relevant employees), and not necessarily to all employees of a prescribed business.

-- whether the employee is undertaking any client facing functions, or handles or is responsible for the handling of business relationships or transactions; - whether the employee is directly supporting a colleague who carries out any of the above functions; - whether an employee is otherwise likely to be placed in a position where he might see or hear anything which may lead to a suspicion; and - whether an employee's role has changed to involve any of the functions mentioned above.
+- 252. When determining whether an employee is a relevant employee, for the purposes of the Handbook a prescribed business may take into account the following: - whether the employee is undertaking any client facing functions, or handles or is responsible for the handling of business relationships or transactions; - whether the employee is directly supporting a colleague who carries out any of the above functions; - whether an employee is otherwise likely to be placed in a position where he might see or hear anything which may lead to a suspicion; and - whether an employee's role has changed to involve any of the functions mentioned above.